This policy sets out how Home Run collects, stores and uses information about you and complies with the law on data protection, specifically:

-Our lawful basis for processing of personal information (Article 6 GDPR) is:
+Our lawful basis for processing of personal information (Article 6 GDPR) is for:

-- Via consent to provide you with information on our services and marketing from us, such as an invitation to complete our annual survey
+- Via consent to provide you with information about our services and marketing from us, such as an invitation to complete our annual survey

 We will never share your data with a third party unless you have provided explicit written consent or we have a legal obligation to do so.